 You’ll smell Jalan Alor before you enter the street!
 The specialties here are traditional Malaysian and Chinese food.
 There are many different stalls with various delicacies so make sure that you don’t just stick to one!
 Some of the stalls have seats, while others offer on-the-go snacks.
 Don’t be afraid to share tables; this is perfectly normal!
 If you’re unsure which stall to go to, just follow the crowds!

 If you’re not ready to leave after dinner, don’t worry: the center of Kuala Lumpur’s vibrant nightlife scene, Changkat, is just a few minutes’ walk away!
-This is the perfect way to end your 2 day itinerary Kuala Lumpur!
+Chowing down on some of the world’s best street food is the perfect way to end your 2 day itinerary Kuala Lumpur!

 Insider Tip: Make sure you go after 17:00; go any earlier and you’ll miss out on the electric atmosphere!